 This can be frustrating for people that are trying to master the Icelandic language; in spite of being very nice, patience is not a virtue that many Icelanders hold.
 We can get a little testy if your Icelandic skills are not up to par yet you insist on using them.

 For anyone under the age of 50, and in most cases even older, you can expect the person to speak fluent English.
-It’s not uncommon for Icelanders to speak two or even three more languages besides Icelandic, the most common being Danish, Swedish, Norwegian, German, French or Spanish.
-The people here realise that it's very unlikely for foreigners to speak their native tongue.
+It’s not uncommon for Icelanders to speak two or even three more languages besides Icelandic, the most common being Danish, Swedish, Norwegian, German, French, or Spanish.
+The people here realize that it's very unlikely for foreigners to speak their native tongue.

 One Nordic language (most commonly Danish) and English are mandatory subjects in school, with the additional choice between French and German and sometimes Spanish.
 Increasingly, students opt to go abroad for higher education or on exchange programs.